• Skip to primary navigation

 Method 2: Sear First, Finish on Indirect

-This method works well for bone-in chicken pieces, thick pork chops, and pork tenderloinwhere you want grill marks first and then a slower finish.
+This method works well for bone-in chicken pieces, thick pork chops, and pork tenderloin where you want grill marks first and then a slower finish.

 1. Place food on the hot/direct side first